The-Duchess/ruby-irc-framework/README.md

 		ircbot.start!

-- on which allows you to register code to be run over various arguments when the bot receives a message
+- on which allows you to register code to be run over various arguments when the bot receives a message. there are three types: message, command and ircmsg. each type of hook has a certain set of arguments as provided by the code below.
-> three types exist for the on command
->- message
->- command
->- ircmsg

->- the second [functioning bot](https://github.com/The-Duchess/ruby-irc-framework/blob/master/demobot2.rb) has example code using all of them